 Every December, holiday shopping in the US creates a huge demand for air cargo, as gifts get sent between distribution centers, retailers, and consumers.
-Peak season creates some great spotting opportunities for aviation enthusiasts as well, as cargo airlines increase frequency, swap equipment, and lease capacity from other carriers - virtually every airport that sees regular mainline cargo traffic will see some interesting traffic.
+Peak season creates some great spotting opportunities for aviation enthusiasts as well, as cargo airlines increase frequency, swap equipment, and lease capacity from other carriers - virtually every airport that sees regular mainline cargo traffic will see some unusual activity.

 If you're interested in seeing some of these flights, check out our smart flight alert service - you'll get an automatic notification when unusual-to-your-airport equipment is on the way in.

-Based on analysis of the smart flight alerts we've been sending to subscribers across the US, here's a look at equipment that went into service in late November; we'll update this post again in mid-December, when another round of aircraft are expected to go into service (we've heard rumors about Asia Pacific and 21 Air providing lift for UPS in that time frame).
+Based on analysis of the smart flight alerts we've been sending to subscribers across the US, here's a look at equipment that went into service starting in late November.
+We'll try to keep things updated as peak continues.

 Two or three 767-300s, presumably operating for UPS, most of them starting on November 26.